Perfect reconstruction of sparse signals with piecewise continuous nonconvex penalties and nonconvexity control: Approximate message passing with nonconvexity control

 where $\hat{x}(s,w)=\Sigma _{\mathrm{p}}(s,w) {\cal M}_{\mathrm{p}}(s,w)$ for $\mathrm{p}\in\{\mathrm{SCAD},\mathrm{MCP}\}$.
 SE is equivalent to the RS saddle point equation, and the fixed point denoted by $V^*$ and $\varepsilon^*$ correspond to the RS saddle point as $V^*=\chi$ and $\varepsilon^*=Q-2m+\rho\sigma_x^2$, respectively.
-Hence, the success solution is described as $V^*=\varepsilon^*=0$ in the SE.
-As mentioned in Sec. \ref{sec:replica}, solutions other than the success solution can appear, but their AT condition is always violated.
-Note that the flow of the SE describes the typical trajectory of the AMP with respect to $A$ and $\bm{x}^0$.
+Hence, the success solution is described as $V^*=\varepsilon^*=0$ in the SE. { As mentioned in Sec. \ref{sec:RS_failure}, the failure solution appears in some parameter regions, but it always involves the RS instability and never coexists with the success solution.} Note that the flow of the SE describes the typical trajectory of the AMP with respect to $A$ and $\bm{x}^0$.
 Hence, it does not necessarily describe a trajectory under a fixed realization of $A$ and $\bm{x}^0$.
 However, it is expected that the trajectories converge to the flow of SE for a sufficiently large system size.
 Hence, SE flow supports an understanding of a trajectory of AMP under a fixed set of $A$ and $\bm{x}^0$ \cite{Bayati-Montanari}.